-One of the many benefits of undergraduate study in the Department of Social Sciences is that students have the opportunity to take a one-year professional placement between their second and third years of study to enhance their employability.
-All of our Social Science degrees can be extended by taking an optional one-year placement.
-With the approval of the Department, students then work towards an additional qualification as part of their placement year – the Diploma in Professional Studies.
+One of the many benefits of undergraduate study in the School of Social Sciences is that students have the opportunity to take a one-year professional placement between their second and third years of study to enhance their employability.
+All of our degrees can be extended by taking an optional one-year placement.
+With the approval of the School, students then work towards an additional qualification as part of their placement year – the Diploma in Professional Studies.

 Why do a placement?

 - Gain valuable work experience in a position of responsibility and enhance your CV

 - A fantastic opportunity to ‘test-drive’ a career for a year

 - Additional qualification – Diploma in Professional Studies

 - Establish and develop contacts and professional networks through working alongside professionals in the workplace

 - Develop greater self-confidence and a more mature outlook

 - Around a third of students receive graduate job offers from their placement company

 - Many of our students enjoy starting salaries well above the national average